80% of Union Presbyterian Seminary students receive financial aid.

 Balancing the call from God with the realities of financial responsibility is no easy task.
-It may seem daunting.
-You are not alone!
-For two centuries seminarians at Union Presbyterian Seminary have balanced these two realities of theological education.
-The Office of Financial Aid is here to help.
+It may seem daunting, but you are not alone!
+For two centuries seminarians at Union Presbyterian Seminary have balanced these two realities of theological education with the help of the Financial Aid staff.

 Union Presbyterian Seminary offers a number of scholarship opportunities for outstanding students in the M.Div., M.A.C.E., and Dual programs.
 These awards are made to students who show genuine promise for exceptional leadership in the life of the church, demonstrated by excellent academic achievement and participation in the common life of their churches and/or communities.
-Scholarships range from 75% - 100% of tuition and may include an additional grant.
+Scholarships are for 100% of tuition and may include an additional grant.
 Awards are made based on the application for admission which must be received by March 1.

 PROMISE FOR PARISH MINISTRY SCHOLARSHIPS

-This grant program was established to encourage regularly admitted, basic degree-seeking students to pursue parish ministry, particularly full-time parish ministry.
 These awards are made to students who show genuine promise for leadership in the life of the church, demonstrated by their participation in the common life of their churches and communities, and academic readiness for graduate study.
-Scholarships range from 75% to 100% of tuition and may include an additional grant.
+Scholarships are for 100% of tuition and may include an additional grant.
 Awards are made based on the application for admission which must be received by March 1.
 No additional application is necessary.

-The Financial Aid Office offers financial aid for incoming ECP students.
-All newly admitted ECP students have the opportunity to receive a scholarship award equal to 1/3 of their tuition expenses, similar to the Matching Grants program offered in Charlotte.
+All newly admitted BLP students have the opportunity to receive a scholarship award equal to 1/3 of their tuition.

 SCHOLARSHIPS FOR TH.M.
 STUDENTS

-Union Presbyterian Seminary is pleased to offer scholarships equal to full tuition for students in the Masters of Theology program.
+Union Presbyterian Seminary is pleased to offer scholarships equal to full tuition for students in the Master of Theology program.
 To be eligible, applications for the program must be complete by March 1.

 Other Sources of Funding

-Union Presbyterian Seminary also participates in the Federal Stafford Loan Program.
+Union Presbyterian Seminary also participates in the Federal Loan Program.
 While loans should be viewed as a last resort to financing a theological education, some students find them necessary to meet expenses.
-Approximately 20% of UPSem students borrow from this program each year.
+Approximately 20% of our students borrow from this program each year.
+For graduate students, the maximum unsubsidized loan is $20,500 per year.
+Although loan eligibility is based on cost of attendance less expected family contribution, a student cannot borrow in excess of $20,500.